constellation-app/constellation/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/docs/example-file-reader-python.md

                 return names

-The output from both functions is (unsurprisingly) the same.
+The output from both functions is (unsurprisingly) the same:

             [u'Node 1', u'Node 6']

-Note the use of <span class="tt">vx.get()</span> instead of using standard dictionary lookup notation <span class="tt">vx\[\]</span>.
+NOTE: We use "vx.get" instead of using standard dictionary lookup notation "vx\[\]".
 This is because a vertex attribute with a null value is not written to the JSON document, and therefore does not have a key in the Python dictionary when it is read.
 Attempting to read a dictionary with a non-existent key results in a KeyError being thrown, which isn't good for our output.

 The documentation for get(key \[,default\]) says: "Return the value for key if key is in the dictionary, else default.
 If default is not given,